-When Specialty Registrars are within 6 months of completion of the programme, they are able to look for Consultant roles and confirm they will be finished on a set date.
+8. When Specialty Registrars are within 6 months of completion of the programme, they are able to look for Consultant roles and confirm they will be finished on a set date.
 Will UKPHR's Specialist registration by portfolio assessment route allow for the same system, or set timescale for when they will finish?

-UKPHR is intending to introduce a two-stage application process for this new route.
-In this way, applicants must first satisfy UKPHR as to their eligibility and readiness.
+The two-stage application process for this Specialist Registration by Portfolio Assessment route means that applicants must first satisfy UKPHR as to their eligibility and readiness to produce a portfolio evidencing their competencies across the 2015 Curriculum.
 It will only be after UKPHR has given permission in response to this application that applicants will be able to submit a portfolio for retrospective evidence assessment.

 Once permission has been given for submitting a portfolio for assessment, the applicant's eligibility and readiness to apply will have been confirmed.
-However, there will no doubt be considerable variability in how long applicants will take to prepare and submit their portfolios (applicants will have up to 18 months from being given permission to submit their portfolio for assessment) and how long UKPHR and its assessors will take to complete the assessment process.
+However, there will no doubt be considerable variability in how long applicants will take to prepare and submit their portfolios (applicants have up to 18 months from being given permission to submit their portfolio for assessment) and how long UKPHR and its assessors will take to complete the assessment process.

-Whilst UKPHR will be happy to confirm to applicants and employers (with permission) that an applicant has made a successful application for permission, and to give information about progress made in assessing a portfolio, we would be unable to say that the applicant's portfolio would be six months away from being successfully assessed and that they would be eligible for consultant posts on a specific date in the way that the Specialty Training route provides.
+Whilst UKPHR will be happy to confirm to applicants and employers (with applicants' permission) that an applicant has made a successful application for permission to submit, and to give information about progress made in assessing a portfolio, we would be unable to say that the applicant's portfolio would be six months away from being successfully assessed and that they would be eligible for consultant posts on a specific date in the way that the Specialty Training route provides.

-The competencies for UKPHR's Specialist registration by portfolio assessment route are proposed to be equivalent to the 2015 Public Health Specialty Training Curriculum, how is this being achieved?
+9. The competencies for UKPHR's Specialist registration by portfolio assessment route are proposed to be equivalent to the 2015 Public Health Specialty Training Curriculum, how is this being achieved?